 Background

-Phytophotodermatitis (PPD) is a cutaneous phototoxic inflammatory eruption resulting from contact with light-sensitizing botanical substances, also known as furanocoumarins, and long-wave ultraviolet A (UV-A, 320-380 nm) radiation.
-Psoralen is the particle that is active in furanocoumarins.
-[1] Furanocoumarins, present in some plants (eg, parsley, celery, carrots, limes), react using their parent compound, psoralen, with the UV radiation, which forms the eruptions on the skin.
-[2] The eruption usually begins approximately 24 hours after exposure and peaks at 48-72 hours.
-[3] The incidence rate is unknown.
-[1] More serious conditions should be ruled out.
-[1] The occurrence of the rash requires exposure to furanocoumarins and sunlight, and it is a direct phototoxic reaction entirely independent of the immune system.
-[4] The phototoxic result may be intensified by wet skin, sweating, and heat.
+The eruption usually begins approximately 24 hours after exposure and peaks at 48-72 hours.
+[5] The occurrence of the rash requires exposure to both furanocoumarins and sunlight, and it is a direct phototoxic reaction that is entirely independent of the immune system.
+[6] The phototoxic result may be intensified by wet skin, sweating, and heat.
 The onset of the rash may be delayed and may not occur immediately after exposure to all of the elements.
-[5] Once the rash does occur, it may take weeks to resolve.
-[5]
+[7] Once the rash does occur, it may take weeks to resolve.
+[7]

 Pathophysiology

-The natural sunlight emission spectrum reaching the earth ranges from approximately 270-5000 nm.
-This electromagnetic radiation consists of photons with a reciprocal relationship between the wavelength and the energy of the photons.
+The natural sunlight emission spectrum reaching the earth ranges from approximately 270 nm to 5000 nm.
+This electromagnetic radiation consists of photons, and there is a reciprocal relation between the wavelength and the energy of the photons.
 Only light that is absorbed into the skin can cause a photochemical reaction.
-Within the light spectra, UV-A (320-400 nm) is responsible for the vast majority of photoreactions resulting in phytophotodermatitis.

-Two distinct photochemical reactions have been described in phytophotodermatitis, which occur independently from each other.
-A type I reaction occurs in the absence of oxygen, whereas a type II reaction occurs in the presence of oxygen.
-These photochemical reactions damage cell membranes and DNA and result in DNA interstrand cross-linking between the psoralen furan ring and the thymines or the cytosines of DNA.
 During the type I oxygen-independent reaction, the RNA and nuclear DNA become fastened to the exposed ultraviolet-activated furocoumarins.
-Likewise, the oxygen-dependent reactions result in cell membrane damage and edema from activated furocoumarins.
+Likewise, the type II oxygen-dependent reaction results in cell membrane damage and edema from activated furocoumarins.
 This results in activation of arachidonic acid metabolic pathways and in cell death (sunburn cells and apoptotic keratinocytes).
 Clinically, erythema, blistering, epidermal necrosis, and eventual epidermal desquamation occur.
-See the image below.

-A postinflammatory pigment alteration may follow the acute phase of this phototoxic reaction.
-This alteration occurs primarily by 2 mechanisms.
-First, melanin, which is normally found in the epidermis, "falls" into the dermis and is ingested by melanophages.
-Secondly, an increased number of functional melanocytes and melanosomes are distributed in the epidermis following phytophotodermatitis and also account for the hyperpigmentation.
-This hyperpigmentation may serve as a protective mechanism against further UV injury.
-Clinically, this corresponds with irregular hyperpigmentation (or occasionally hypopigmentation resulting in dyschromia) seen as the end stage of the phototoxic reaction.
+Second, an increased number of functional melanocytes and melanosomes are distributed in the epidermis following PPD and also account for the hyperpigmentation; this hyperpigmentation may serve as a protective mechanism against further UV injury; clinically, it corresponds with irregular hyperpigmentation (or occasionally hypopigmentation resulting in dyschromia) seen as the end stage of the phototoxic reaction

-Etiology of Phytophotodermatitis
+Etiology

-Table.
+Table 1.
 Common Causes of Phytophotodermatitis (Open Table in a new window)

 Family |